High-level radioactive waste management: United States

-Biden administration has recommended the categorization of waste by level of radioactivity rather than the source of the waste which would enable new management plans.

 International repository

 Although Australia does not have any nuclear power reactors, Pangea Resources considered siting an international repository in the outback of South Australia or Western Australia in 1998, but this stimulated legislative opposition in both states and the Australian national Senate during the following year.
 Thereafter, Pangea ceased operations in Australia but reemerged as Pangea International Association, and in 2002 evolved into the Association for Regional and International Underground Storage with support from Belgium, Bulgaria, Hungary, Japan and Switzerland.
 A general concept for an international repository has been advanced by one of the principals in all three ventures.
 Russia has expressed interest in serving as a repository for other countries, but does not envision sponsorship or control by an international body or group of other countries.
 South Africa, Argentina and western China have also been mentioned as possible locations.

 In the EU, COVRA is negotiating a European-wide waste disposal system with single disposal sites that can be used by several EU-countries.
 This EU-wide storage possibility is being researched under the SAPIERR-2 program.